Donald Sidney-Fryer: 1956–1971: Early literary work

 In February 1961, Sidney-Fryer met Fritz Leiber and his first wife Jonquil, who became close friends and encouraged his Smith research.
 Leiber urged Sidney-Fryer to read Edmund Spenser’s epic fantasy poem The Faerie Queene, which changed his life:

 The Faerie Queene proved a great shock and a great revelation, as great as had the writings of Clark Ashton Smith, but it was the poetry of Spenser that gave me the impetus to write my first poetry since the juvenilia I had composed in late grammar school and early high school.
 The Leibers encouraged me just as much in my own writing as in my Smith research.

 Inspired by The Faerie Queene, in March 1961 Sidney-Fryer began to write poetry.
 In September 1964 he received his bachelor's degree in French from UCLA.
-In addition to English, French, Spanish, and Latin, Sidney-Fryer had also learned German, Russian, and Greek.
+In addition to English, French, Spanish, and Latin, Sidney-Fryer also learned German, Russian, Italian, Portuguese, and Greek.

 1965 Poems in Prose by Clark Ashton Smith, edited by Donald Sidney-Fryer.

-He received permission from Clark Ashton Smith's widow Carol to research and assemble a collection of Smith's prose poems, which he completed in 1964.
-For the collection's introduction he wrote a history of prose poems and Smith's achievements in that field.
-In June 1965, Sidney-Fryer's anthology of Smith's prose poems was published as Poems in Prose by Arkham House, which had published volumes by H. P. Lovecraft, Robert E. Howard, and Smith.
+After Clark Ashton Smith's death in 1961, Sidney-Fryer received permission from Smith's widow Carol to research and assemble a collection of Smith's prose poems, which he completed in 1964.
+For the collection's introduction he wrote a history of prose poems and of Smith's achievements in that field.
+In June 1965, Arkham House published Sidney-Fryer's anthology of Smith's prose poems.
+French editor and critic Philippe Gindre called the book "the magnificent Poems in Prose."

-In the middle of the year he moved to Auburn, California (Clark Ashton Smith's hometown).
-That year Sidney-Fryer completed his bibliography of Smith's writings.
-In the mid-1960s He found a publisher willing to publish the bibliography, but the publisher would take more than ten years to bring it out.
+In the middle of 1964, Sidney-Fryer moved to Auburn, California (Clark Ashton Smith's hometown).
+That year he completed his bibliography of Smith's writings.
+In the mid-1960s he found a publisher willing to publish the bibliography, but the publisher would take more than ten years to bring it out.

 He moved to San Francisco in January 1966.
 He would live in San Francisco until 1975.
+He called himself "a practicing bisexual or rather trisexual--that is, try anything sexual with human beings."
 He met and fell in love with dental hygienist Gloria Kathleen Braly.
 After two years of living together they married in 1969 and lived in an open marriage.
-After two years of marriage, they divorced.
+After two years of marriage, they divorced, but remained friends.